vivek-x-jha/zsh-syntax-highlighting/HACKING.md

 Miscellany
 ----------

-If you work on the driver (`zsh-syntax-highlighting.zsh`), you may find the following zstyle useful:
+If you work on the driver (`zsh-syntax-highlighting.plugin.zsh`), you may find the following zstyle useful:

 ```zsh
 zstyle ':completion:*:*:*:*:globbed-files' ignored-patterns {'*/',}zsh-syntax-highlighting.plugin.zsh